zoobab/RaspberryPi-AntiTrust/README.md

 - They did so without announcement or user consent, going as far as to silence whisle blowers
 - They secretly ousted corporate whistle-blowers
-- They took no community input in that decision
+- They took no community input in that decision Repositories are hierarchical, software hosted on MS's repo is taking precedent...
+MS can replace OpenSSH, OpenSSL, the Linux Kernel at any point during daily security updates.

 # Playbook